INSTRUCTIONS TO AUTHORS

-- electronic figures should be made available in TIF, JPG, EPS or PDF formats as individual files.
-Do not embed illustrations (figures and plates) in a Word OR POWERPOINT documenT. tHEY IMMEDIATELY LOSE RESOLUTION AND ARE DIFFICULT TO RETRIEVE.
+- electronic figures should be made available in TIF, JPG, EPS or PDF formats as single files.
+Do not embed illustrations (figures and plates) in a Word or Powerpoint document.
+They immediately lose resolution and are difficult to retrieve.

-Material presented as Appendices (labelled 1, 2, 3, etc.) are accepted at the editor’s discretion, but may be printed in a smaller type than the body of the paper.
+Material presented as Appendices (labelled 1, 2, 3, etc.) are accepted at the Honorary Editor’s discretion, but may be printed in a smaller type than the body of the paper.

 The Botanical, Zoological and Stratigraphic Codes of Nomenclature should be fully observed.